BujuHackTosh/Shield-TV-Pro-2015-2017-Drive-Cloner/README.md

 Usage

-Click the "List Disks" button to view all available disks.
+1.Click the "List Disks" button to view all available disks.

-Select the disk you want to clone from the list.
+2.Select the disk you want to clone from the list.

-Click "Dump Partitions" to start the dumping process.
+3.Click "Dump Partitions" to start the dumping process.

-Confirm the action when prompted, as it may lead to data loss.
+4.Confirm the action when prompted, as it may lead to data loss.

-Monitor the progress through the progress bar and percentage display.
+5.Monitor the progress through the progress bar and percentage display.

-Use the "Cancel" button to stop any ongoing operation.
+6.Use the "Cancel" button to stop any ongoing operation.

 Contributing

 If you would like to contribute to the project, feel free to fork the repository and submit a pull request.